Nasal septum perforation

 A nasal septum perforation is a medical condition in which the nasal septum, the bony/cartilaginous wall dividing the nasal cavities, develops a hole or fissure.

-This may be brought on directly, as in the case of nasal piercings, or indirectly, as by long-term topical drug application, including intranasal ethylphenidate, methamphetamine, cocaine, crushed prescription pills, or decongestant nasal sprays, chronic epistaxis, excessive nose picking and as a complication of nasal surgery like septoplasty or rhinoplasty.
+This may be brought on directly, as in the case of nasal piercings, or indirectly, as by long-term topical drug application, including nasal administration of ethylphenidate, methamphetamine, cocaine, crushed prescription pills, or decongestant nasal sprays, chronic epistaxis, excessive nose picking and as a complication of nasal surgery like septoplasty or rhinoplasty.
 Much less common causes for perforated nasal septums include rare granulomatous inflammatory conditions like granulomatosis with polyangiitis.
 It has been reported as a side effect of anti-angiogenesis drugs like bevacizumab.

 Signs and symptoms

 A perforated septum can vary in size and location, and is usually found deep inside the nose.
 It may be asymptomatic, or cause a variety of signs and symptoms.
 Small perforations can cause a whistling noise when breathing.
 Larger perforations usually have more severe symptoms.
 These can be a combination of crusting, blood discharge, difficulty breathing, nasal pressure and discomfort.
 The closer the perforation is to the nostrils, the more likely it is to cause symptoms.